 Geometry in Real Life: Connecting Math and the World

-Urban Planning and Geometry
+Geometry in Urban Planning

-Geometry in Art and Design
+Geometry in Art & Design

 Geometry in Technology